populationgenomics/ClinvArbitration/README.md

 ## Download

-Before cloning this repository, install [git-lfs](https://github.com/git-lfs/git-lfs) to automatically download the GFF3 files used by BCFTools.
+Before running this workflow, download the GFF3 files used by BCFTools.
 These are described in more detail in the relevant [README](bcftools_data/README.txt).

-If git-lfs is not available, the relevant GFF3 files can be easily downloaded from the Ensembl FTP site as  documented in the README.

 ## Non-CPG usage